Makalu Base camp Trek

 Apart from that, you may go on a safe trekking expedition at any time of the year.
 It’s best to enjoy authentic Makalu base camp trekking in the Himalayas between mid-September and late November in the autumn.
 It is also better to walk between March and May in the spring.
 If you can join one of the several regional festivals, you may gain a further sense of the customs and cultures of the locals.

-What to take to our Makalu base camp trek?
+What should we take to our Makalu base camp trek?

 Proper planning is essential to a safe and effective Makalu base camp trek in Nepal.
 One must prepare all the gear and supplies needed.
 Still, one should consider any additional items helpful in traveling in the Himalayas.
 Tourists must bring some necessary clothing to the Makalu base camp trekking route.